PipedreamHQ/pipedream/docs/docs/destinations/sql/README.md

 [This workflow](https://pipedream.com/@dylburger/send-results-of-pipedream-sql-query-to-google-sheets-p_YyCD6r/edit) shows an example of how to send the results of a query to Google Sheets, for example.

-The [same limits](#query-limits) governining SQL queries made in the UI apply to workflows.
+The [same limits](#query-limits) governing SQL queries made in the UI apply to workflows.
 Additionally, to support longer queries, you may need to extend the [default execution timeout](/workflows/settings/#execution-timeout-limit) in your workflow's settings.

 ## Triggering workflows on scheduled SQL queries